amine-aziz/ReinstallModule-cs1.6/README.md

-# Reinstall Module For cs1.6 servers in OGP
+# Reinstall Script For cs1.6 servers in Linux (Ubuntu/Debian)

-This Module Was Created By ~ AM1N3 AZ1Z ~ All Right Reserved ©
+This Script Was Created By ~ AM1N3 AZ1Z ~ All Right Reserved
-It's easy for use it You Need to Just Follow Me.

-1_ Upload This Module In Your Hosting For Example Me I have Upload It Here : https://hard-gamers.com/Reinstall.zip

-2_ Go To Addon Manager In Admin Menu On Your OpenGamePanel And Create New Addon

-Name : reInstall

-Link : https://hard-gamers.com/Reinstall.zip or replace it with Link Then You Are Upload Reinstall.zip

-PostInstall :
+This Script Help you to reinstall your cs1.6 GameServer in just 1Click .

+By the way You need To Change HLDS Link In Script or you can just use reHLDS

+To Execute Please make sure the script are in GameServer Directory And Use This Commands:

 chmod +x reinstall.sh

 ./reinstall.sh
-    rm -r reinstall.sh

-GameType : Counter Strike

-Addon Type : Config

-That's All , For Use It Just Go To AddonsManager and try to reinstall the server

-Special Thanks To KaLoZz

-If You Have Any Problem Or Question contact Me.